Provide:

 Use OneSearch to find journal, magazine and newspaper articles.
 The OneSearch search box can be found on our library's homepage or click on the search box below:

 To search for articles only, click inside the circle to the left of Articles (see above) in the OneSearch search box.
-You can also limit your results to articles on the left side of the screen when you see your results listed.
+You can also limit your results to articles on the left side of the screen once you retrieve your list of search results.

 If you want peer-reviewed journal articles ONLY, select that option in the OneSearch search box or limit your results once you retrieve your results.